Yunidotwav/SolidityFurinaToken/README.md

 How to run the program:

+1. **Navigate to Remix:**
-1. Navigate to Remix: Open your web browser and go to https://remix.ethereum.org/.
+   - Open your web browser and go to Remix.

-2. Create a New File:
+2. **Create a New File:**

-* If you haven't already, create a new file named FurinToken.sol (or open your existing file containing the FurinaToken contract code).
+   - If you haven't already, create a new file named `FurinaToken.sol` (or open your existing file containing the FurinaToken contract code).
-* Paste your FurinaToken contract code into the file.
+   - Paste your FurinaToken contract code into the file.

-3. Compile the Contract:
+3. **Compile the Contract:**

-* Click the "Compile" button in the left-hand sidebar.
+   - Click the "Compile" button in the left-hand sidebar.
-* Ensure there are no compilation errors displayed in the bottom panel.
+   - Ensure there are no compilation errors displayed in the bottom panel.

-4. Deploy the Contract:
+4. **Deploy the Contract:**

-* Click the "Deploy & Run Transactions" button in the left-hand sidebar.
+   - Click the "Deploy & Run Transactions" button in the left-hand sidebar.

-5. Select the Contract:
+5. **Select the Contract:**

-* In the "Deploy" section of the "Deploy & Run Transactions" panel, make sure the contract selected is "FurinToken".
+   - In the "Deploy" section of the "Deploy & Run Transactions" panel, make sure the contract selected is "FurinaToken".

-6. Deploy the Contract:
+6. **Deploy the Contract:**

-* Click the "Deploy" button.
+   - Click the "Deploy" button.
-* If you connected a wallet, a confirmation window will appear in your wallet.
+   - If you connected a wallet, a confirmation window will appear in your wallet.
 Approve the transaction to deploy the contract.
-Remix will display the transaction details and the deployed contract address once the deployment is successful.
+   - Remix will display the transaction details and the deployed contract address once the deployment is successful.

-7. Interact with the Contract:
+7. **Interact with the Contract:**
-Once deployed, you can interact with the contract's functions (e.g., mint, burn) using the "Deploy & Run Transactions" panel.
+   - Once deployed, you can interact with the contract's functions (e.g., mint, burn) using the "Deploy & Run Transactions" panel.

 ## Functionality